endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
-    Around 6.8% of the total population of Miami Beach may have already been infected with the SARS-CoV-2 virus, based on an estimated population of 91,718.
+    Around 6.8% of the total population of Miami Beach may have been infected with the SARS-CoV-2 virus, based on an estimated population of 91,718.
     </div>
   </div>
 </div>